mckenney5/sudo-kit/README.md

 later.

 ## Project Meta
-This software is in a **working alpha** state.
+This software is in a **working beta** state.
-The software may not work and may have drastic changes in the future.
+The software works as is, with only minor feature add-ons and bug fixes planned

 ## License
 This code is licensed under the MIT license.
 See 'LICENSE' for details.